Quantum Information Scrambling: From Holography to Quantum Simulators: Quantum simulation platforms

 A qubit can be encoded in these atoms as two internal atomic states, e.g., two long-lived hyperfine ground states (i.e. a state with a small principle quantum number).
 The qubit states can be coupled to the Rydberg state via laser pulses.

 The essential ingredient offered by Rydberg atoms is that they have strong interactions.
 Using this, experimentalists can implement a controlled-Z gate,\\ $\exp(-i\pi \ket{e_ie_j}\bra{e_ie_j})$, between spatially nearby qubits $i$ and $j$.
 A naive way to implement this gate involves directly accruing a phase proportional to the Rydberg-Rydberg interaction strength.
 This naive scheme, however, is sensitive to the distance between the atoms, and could therefore lead to large errors due to atomic motion.
-An alternative scheme to realize fast high-fidelity entangling gates between Rydberg atoms, proposed by Jaksch, Zoller, and Lukin~\cite{jaksch2000fast, lukin2001dipole}, uses the phenomenon called Rydberg blockade.
+An alternative scheme to realize fast high-fidelity entangling gates between Rydberg atoms, proposed in Ref.~\cite{jaksch2000fast, lukin2001dipole}, uses the phenomenon called Rydberg blockade.

 Rydberg blockade arises when the van-der-Waals interaction are so strong, e.g. due to large $n$, that having two Rydberg atoms near each other is energetically too expensive~\footnote{Technically, when one atom is in a Rydberg state, the energy of an adjacent atom's Rydberg state is shifted by an amount equal to the van-der-Waals interaction.
-The latter atom will not be excited to the Rydberg state when the two-photon Rabi coupling is much smaller than the laser detuning plus van-der-Waals inetraction}.
+The latter atom will not be excited to the Rydberg state when the two-photon Rabi coupling is much smaller than the laser detuning plus van-der-Waals interaction}.
 This so-called Rydberg blockaded regime has been experimentally observed~\cite{walker2012entanglement, urban2009observation, gaetan2009observation, wilk2010entanglement, comparat2010dipole}.
 Recently, Rydberg blockade has led to the first experimental evidence for quantum scar states~\cite{bernien2017probing} and topological quantum spin liquids~\cite{semeghini2021probing}.

 Essential for simulating the protocols discussed in this review, the Rydberg blockade underpins the implementation of the entangling gate between qubits.
 The entangling scheme involves coupling ground state qubits to the Rydberg state via laser pulses, and is described in detail in \ref{sec:appen Rydberg}.
 Entanglement using Rydberg blockade has been widely realized experimentally~\cite{madjarov2020high, isenhower2010demonstration, levine2019parallel, zhang2010deterministic, wilk2010entanglement, maller2015rydberg, walker2012entanglement}.
 Experiments have demonstrated gate fidelities exceeding $99\%$ for entangling gates, and up to $99.6\%$ for single-qubit gates~\cite{madjarov2020high}.
 To realize universal quantum computing, it is sufficient to have controlled-Z gate, together with arbitrary single-qubit rotations which can be implemented via magnetic fields or stimulated Raman transitions.